Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Abstract

 \section{Abstract}

-A new way of triggering avalanches is investigated using discrete element simulations for a process of random extraction of spheres.
+The triggering of avalanches is investigated using discrete element simulations for a process of random extraction of spheres.
 A monolayer, formed by identical spheres in a hexagonal configuration, is placed on a tilted plane surrounded by a small fence that sustains the spheres, mimicking the disposal of fruits in the market.
 Then, a random continuous extraction process of spheres is imposed until the collapse.
-For this simple numerical experiment, a phase diagram was obtained to visualize the occurrence of avalanches triggered by vacancies as a function of the tilting angle and the size of the system.
+For this simple numerical experiment, a phase diagram was obtained to visualize the occurrence of avalanches triggered by vacancies as a function of the tilting angle, system size, and friction coefficient.
 More importantly, a sub-zone was found where we can predict the critical number of extractions until the avalanche takes place.
-The prediction is made from an evolution model of the average coordination number and elastic energy, adding an empirical relationship between initial and critical average elastic energy.
-The theoretical prediction is valid for a limited range of angles, where avalanches occur at a critical packing fraction.
+The prediction is made from an evolution model of the average coordination number based on statistical considerations.
+The theoretical prediction also gives a constant critical void fraction of spheres, which implies the system collapses at a critical packing fraction.